 v.
-Up to an additional 34,000 sq.m. of comparison retail floorspace by 2021: and a further 23,000 sq.m.
-2021 to 2026
+About 34,000 sq.m. of additional comparison retail floorspace by 2021; a further 23,000 sq.m.
+2021 to 2026; and an additional 2,800 sq.m of convenience retail floorspace to 2026.

 - vi.
 Up to an additional 35,000 sq.m. of new office floorspace - vii.
 Residential development, both on freestanding sites and as part of mixed use development or refurbishment schemes, will be encouraged in & around the town centre.
 Larger scale sites additional to the Opportunity Sites listed above will include: - Monkspath Hall Road - Station Approach